Updated on May 29, 2020

 Nothing is known about the ancient name or the builder of this stupa popularly known as Kiri Vehera.
 But it is speculated that this is the work of Queen Subhadra, a consort of King Parakramabahu the Great (1153 – 1186 A.D.).
 The present name probably derives from the fact that its lime plaster of the dome is better preserved than of most other stupas in Polonnaruwa.

-No, I searched online and found that this stupa was recently painted (at least in the last decade).
+However, I searched online and found that this stupa was recently painted (at least in the last decade).
 Before that, it’s the same brown ruin as most other brick structures in the city.

 The Gal Vihara consists of four separate images, all cut from one long slab of granite.
 The images consist of a large seated figure, another smaller seated figure inside an artificial cavern, a standing figure and a reclining figure.
 These are considered to be some of the best examples of ancient Sinhalese sculpting and carving arts.